robinsloan/sentence-space/README.md

 * [`sentencepiece`](https://github.com/google/sentencepiece) (if you want to use the included, pretrained model)
 * [`wordfilter`](https://github.com/dariusk/wordfilter)

-If you have all those requirements, it _should_ be possible to just run `bash serve.sh` and get a server running.
+If you have those requirements installed, it _should_ be possible to just run `bash serve.sh` and get a server running.
 If that's not the case, open an issue and let me know.
-I definitely want to streamline this over time.
+I definitely want to streamline this over time, and improve this documentation as well.

-Once the server is running, the API is pretty simple:
+Once the server is running, the API is simple:

 * `/gradient?s1=Your%20first%20sentence&s2=Your%20second%20sentence`
-* `/neighborhood?s1=Your%20sentence&mag=0.2`
+* `/jitter?s1=Your%20sentence&mag=0.2`

 Both endpoints return a JSON array of results.
 The code is currently configured to provide seven sentences in each gradient or jitter, but you could make that three or 128.